Skip to main content

 (4) Documentation giving the prospective adoptive parents authority to provide medical care, if applicable.

 (5) Copy of the approved adoptive homestudy on the prospective adoptive family, in accordance with the laws of the receiving state.
-If a homestudy is completed by a licensed private agency in the receiving state, the sending state shall not impose any additional requirements to complete the homestudy that are not required by the receiving state unless the adoption is finalized in the sending state.
+All homestudies are to be completed in accordance with the rules and laws of the receiving state, the sending state is not to impose any additional requirements to complete the homestudy unless the adoption is finalized in the sending state.
 In addition to the homestudy, documentation is to include:

 (a) Verification of compliance with federal and state background clearances, including state and federal bureau of investigation (FBI) fingerprint clearances and child abuse and neglect clearances.